General Procedural Details and Recipient Sites

 Hairline design with subtle widow’s peak in a patient with average donor density and hair char.
 1423 FU, 124 DFU transplanted.
 The bottom left photo shows early growth at five months, while the photo bottom right illustrates full growth at 15 months.

-Photos showing a patient before surgery, with grafts in place (flush to skin) and 10 mths later.
+Photos showing a patient before surgery, with grafts in place (flush to skin) and 10 months later

-For a 1-on-1 consultation with Dr. Unger, please contact our hair transplant office in New York, NY.
+For a 1-on-1 consultation with Dr. Unger or Dr. Williams, please contact our hair transplant office in New York, NY.

 Client Review